ethereum-optimism/pm/src/audits.md

 Auditors must agree to review the fixes to the vulnerabilities reported.
 Auditors not wishing to agree to this step should not be selected.

 Once an auditor has been selected by the feature team, EVM Safety will assist in estimating the required duration of the audit according to the FMAs.
-PgM will take that duration estimate and produce a cost estimate based on recent rates from the selected auditor or similarly placed auditors.
+Auditors won't generally be able to provide a quote until the code is complete or nearly complete.
+Instead, PgM will take the duration estimate and produce a cost estimate based on recent rates from the selected auditor or similarly placed auditors.
 The Tech Lead and PgM will use these estimates to prepare an [audit request](./audit-request-template.md) which will be forwarded to the CEO for approval.

 Once approved by the CEO, the Tech Lead and PgM will [request the audit on Zip](https://oplabs.ziphq.com/create-workflow-request) as:
  - Choose "Request a Purchase/Vendor Onboarding/Purchase Renewal".